HOT DATES

 Old Hill Street Police Station

-The curiously colorful building has more than 900 windows with brightly painted shutters and houses government ministries and an art courtyard.
+The curiously colourful building has over 900 windows with brightly painted shutters and houses government ministries and an art courtyard.
 Up until the late 20th century, it was known as a place where the Singapore Police Force worked to clamp down on Chinese secret societies.

 Address: 140 Hill St., S(179369).
 MRT: City Hall.